Ralami1859/Bayesian-Online-Change-point-Detector-Matlab-codes-/README.txt

 This folder contains:

- --- the matlab codes used to generate the curves of the experiments
+ --- the matlab codes of four versions of the Bayesian Online Change-point detector

 ============================ Matlab codes ========================================